Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/utils-and-apis/children-as-property-resource-wrapper-api/index.md

 ```

 Even if the nodes are sharded to `2017/01/01/entry` daily data for one data-set,
 this uses ~ 365 * 17 (# of years), so in this example:  ~ 3650 nodes.
-Multiple that by various product classes x products and the number of nodes cna read the 100k's and even millions.
+Multiple that by various product classes x products and the number of nodes can reach the 100k's and even millions.

 ## How to